 Property taxes are the largest source of revenue for the Village and are utilized to fund general municipal operations and pension obligations.
-The Fiscal Year 2016B Budget (May 1, 2016 - December 31, 2016) includes property tax revenue in the General Fund of $3.9 million for Village purposes and $3.5 million for public safety pensions.
+The Fiscal Year 2018 budget (January 1, 2018 - December 31, 2018) includes property tax revenue in the General Fund of $3.6 million for Village purposes and $4.1 million for public safety pensions.
+An additional $1.66 million of property taxes are being used to fund debt payments in 2018.

 Real Estate Property Tax Rates (last ten years)